Ronja-Mueller/Samplify/README.md

 **Note:** If you are running Windows, it is highly recommended to enable the Windows Subsystem for Linux (WSL).
-We could run Samplify on Ubuntu 22.04 and Ubuntu 24.04 within WSL (Windows 11 as host) and a NVidia A4000 GPU.
+We could run Samplify on Ubuntu 22.04 and Ubuntu 24.04 within WSL (Windows 11 as host) and a NVidia A4000 and a RTX 4070 SUPER.
 (An installation with Python3 for Windows has not been tested)

 ## Installation